azhan3/Fractal_Visualizer/Planning/Algorithms/DataFlow.md

-# Data Flow: Vert.x Backend to Node.js Server to React Frontend
+# Data Flow: Vert.x org.backend.Backend to Node.js Server to React Frontend

-## Vert.x Backend (Java)
+## Vert.x org.backend.Backend (Java)

 1. Generate and store points in a PointList object.
 2. Convert the points to JSON.